F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 (Also opens three hours before every home game)

-Assuming there are no fan restrictions in place, post-game at F.C.
+Post-game at F.C.
 Copenhagen sees thousands of fans spill onto the streets.

 Many fans cycle back into town or walk to the nearest train or metro station.
 Others take the bus, although services along Øster Allé can be disrupted.
 In this case, the best bus option is to head to Trianglen and catch one there.